Train World opens exhibition on SNCB’s history under German occupation

 "The story of SNCB is a story between collaboration and resistance"

-"At the beginning of the occupation, the Germans almost immediately took charge of the company’s operations," Denuit explains.
+"At the beginning of the occupation, the Germans almost immediately took charge of the company’s operations," Denuit says.
 "But visitors also follow the further course of SNCB during the war.
 There are large sections devoted to the deportations and to resistance against the occupiers."

 Website preview